revel/revel.github.io/manual/routing.md

 ## Reverse Routing

-It is good practice to use a reverse router to generate URLs for a couple reasons:
+It is good practice to use a reverse router to generate URL's instead of hardcoding for a few reasons including:

 * Avoids misspellings
 * The compiler ensures that reverse routes have the right number and type of parameters.
-* Localizes URL changes to one place: the routes file.
+* Localizes URL changes to one place in the 'conf/routes' file.

 Upon building your application, Revel generates an `app/routes` package.
 Use it with a statement of the form: